Norwich City F.C.: Move to Carrow Road and an FA Cup semi-final (1934–1959)

 Archie Macaulay became manager when the club was reformed and he oversaw one of the club's greatest achievements, its run to the semi-final of the 1958–59 FA Cup.
-Competing as a Third Division side, Norwich defeated two First Division opponents along the way, notably a 3–0 win against the Manchester United "Busby Babes".
-City lost the semi-final only after a replay against another First Division side, Luton Town.
+Competing as a Third Division team, Norwich defeated two First Division opponents along the way, notably a 3–0 win against the Manchester United "Busby Babes".
+City lost the semi-final only after a replay against another First Division team, Luton Town.
 The team of 1958–59 – including Terry Bly who scored seven goals in the run, and Ken Nethercott who played most of the second half of one match in goal despite a dislocated shoulder – is today well represented in the club Hall of Fame.
 The "59 Cup Run" as it is now known locally, "remains as one of the truly great periods in Norwich City's history".
 Norwich were the third-ever Third Division team to reach the FA Cup semi-final.